ddejohn/life/docs/index.md

 <p align="center"><img src="./visualizations/banner.gif"></p>

+*A period-8 oscillator, period-9 oscillator, and period-2 oscillator, with the period-8 and period-9 oscillators repeating on the right as horizontal reflections.
+This composite oscillator therefore has a period of 72 cycles.*

 ## Intro

 I had always been very intrigued by [Conway's Game of Life](https://en.m.wikipedia.org/wiki/Conway%27s_Game_of_Life) but had never actually implemented it myself.
 When I looked up the ruleset, I realized I had no excuse.